Jonas H. Ellenberg: Career

 After completion of his PhD, Ellenberg joined the National Institute for Neurological Diseases and Blindness (now known as the National Institute for Neurological Diseases and Stroke [NINDS]) at the National Institutes of Health, where he studied the causes of neurologic disorders in children, including cerebral palsy (CP) and febrile seizure from the Collaborative Perinatal Project.
 Results from this large longitudinal study showed for the first time that CP was partially caused by factors occurring before labor and delivery.
 Ellenberg's collaboration with medical researchers also demonstrated that use of phenobarbital did not prevent repeat febrile seizures in infants.
 Ellenberg stayed at NINDS for 26 years, including 11 years as head of the biometrics department.

 After leaving NIH, Ellenberg joined Westat as vice president and head of biostatistics, where he remained for 10 years.

 In 2004, Ellenberg became professor of biostatistics and associate dean of the school of medicine at the University of Pennsylvania.

 Recognition

 Ellenberg was elected as a fellow of the ASA in 1982, the Society for Clinical Trials in 2014, and the AAAS in 1994.
 He was an elected member of the International Statistical Institute.
-In 1988, he served as president of the Eastern North American Region of the International Biometric Society, and in 1999 became the president of the ASA.
+In 1988, he served as president of the International Biometric Society, and in 1999 became the president of the ASA.